-When hunger strikes, it’s good to have some healthy snack ideas to help you feel fuller for longer.
+When hunger strikes, it’s good to have some healthy, yummy snack foods on hand.
+Here are my top healthy snacks to make at home that will help you feel full for longer.
+Instant satisfaction guaranteed!

 Sliced apple with nut butter spread